deeglaze/draft-deeglaze-amd-sev-snp-corim-profile/draft-deeglaze-amd-sev-snp-corim-profile.md

 AMD SEV-SNP launch endorsements are carried in one or more CoMIDs inside a CoRIM.

-The profile attribute in the CoRIM MUST be present and MUST have a single entry set to the URI http://amd.com/please-permalink-me as shown in {{figure-profile}}.
+The profile attribute in the CoRIM MAY be present to specify a further restriction on this profile.
+The base requirements of this profile MAY be specified by `tag:amd.com,2024:snp-corim-profile` {{figure-profile}}.

 ~~~ cbor-diag
 {::include cddl/examples/profile.diag}